dawod0199/ICS4U-Algorithms/README.md

 Q: What did I learn about algorithms?
-How do I know it was algorithmic?
+How do I know solving it was algorithmic?
+What is an algorithm to you?
-A: I learned that
+A: I learned that even when you are performing alogorithms and the cube doesn't even look close to be solved, the algorithms will unexpectedly make it solved, and it would be mind-blowing the first few times you solve it.
+It was algorithmic because every single move you make is part of an algorithm.
+So you solve specific parts of the cube using specific algorithms for those parts until you solve the whole cube.
+An algorithm to me is a sequence of operations that eventually lead to a problem being solved.